The Moralization Corpus: Frame-Based Annotation and Analysis of Moralizing Speech Acts across Diverse Text Genres: Evaluation and Analysis

 The results show only minimal variation between models and prompt configurations.
 BERTScore ranges from 73 (Mistral, \texttt{manual-explain}) to 78 (Cohere, \texttt{cot-0shot}).
 As expected, explicit demands yield substantially higher performance (up to 82) compared to implicit ones (maximum 75).
 Overlap metrics are lower, as expected for free text generation tasks.

-Given the limitations of reference-based evaluation of text generation tasks (cf. \citet{becker-etal-2021-reconstructing}), we additionally conducted a manual evaluation of generated and extracted demands.
-Two team annotators assessed all Test-150 instances labeled as moralizations by majority vote.
-For each, demands produced by the three best-performing configurations (\S \ref{sec:eval-binary}) of each model were rated on a five-point Likert scale for semantic correctness, i.e., how accurately the demand conveyed the intended moral claim.
-In total, 73 moralizations and 1,095 generated demands were evaluated in parallel, yielding substantial agreement of 0.63 (Cohen's Kappa), with disagreements resolved by an expert adjudicator.
+Given the limitations of reference-based evaluation in this setting (cf. \citealp{becker-etal-2021-reconstructing}), we additionally conducted a manual evaluation of extracted (in case of explicit) or generated (in case of implicit) demands.
+Therefore, two team annotators assessed a subset of 73 moralizations (see \S\ref{sec:agreement} for the selection process).
+For each instance, the demands extracted or generated by the three best-performing configurations (see \S\ref{sec:eval-binary}) of each of the five models were collected.
+In total, 1,095 demands were rated on a five-point Likert scale for semantic correctness, i.e., how accurately the demand conveyed the intended moral claim.
+Agreement was substantial (Cohen’s Kappa = 0.63), and remaining disagreements were resolved by an expert adjudicator.